Leveraging ChatGPT's Multimodal Vision Capabilities to Rank Satellite Images by Poverty Level: Advancing Tools for Social Science Research: Discussion

 False negative wealth assessments: Conversely, there are cases where ChatGPT ranks images as poor, while the HV271 wealth index identifies them as wealthy.
 The images along the x-axis are not as separable or easy to understand.
 These wealthy images differ from those ranked wealthy by both ChatGPT and the HV271 index.
 While they are still high-density, they exhibit a different, small-scale spatial arrangement and minimal greenery.

 These observations suggest that ChatGPT’s image-based socioeconomic analysis follows a logical pattern that aligns well with subjective appraisals based on visual cues.
 For the images analyzed, ChatGPT appears to identify plausible indicators of wealth or poverty, supporting its reliability in this context.
+Such capabilities may be particularly relevant for development researchers, NGOs, or statistical offices seeking exploratory tools to complement existing data collection rather than replace established survey infrastructures.
 However, discrepancies with the HV271 wealth index raise the possibility that issues in the ground truth data, such as displaced DHS coordinates or limitations in the index itself, could contribute to the observed misalignments.
-Further investigation is needed to determine the extent to which these factors influence the discrepancies.
+Further investigation is needed to determine the extent to which these factors influence the discrepancies. {